We'll I'll be! My solar panels and electric truck made the news on Fox 13.

 Retail Businesses Can Help

 A few weeks ago, I was driving home from work in my electric truck when I realized the old extension cord that I used earlier that day to re-charge my truck was faulty and my batteries weren't as full as planned.
 I found myself pulling off of the freeway 5 miles before my normal exit.
 I needed an extra 7 cents worth of electricity if I was to make it all the way home.
 Oh well, I need to buy a new extension cord at Home Depot anyway.
+After receiving permission from the Home Depot store manager to plug in for an hour, I bought a new cord, plugged in and began re-charging the batteries.
+At 120 volts, it takes about 1 hour to build back an extra 5-miles.
+Three miles from the 1KWH of electricity and another 2 miles by just allowing the batteries to sit a while, rejuvenating them.

 Hmm, what else do I need at Home Depot?
 It was during this hour of window shopping that I realized an invaluable, retail business, money-making principle.
 I am a captive audience and there is no such thing as a free lunch.
 Home Depot may be giving me 7 cents worth of electricity but they received much more from me.
 Not only am I that much more loyal and grateful to Home Depot for their service and hospitality, but I ended up spending an additional $50 on other stuff that I needed while I was waiting for my truck to re-charge.